 - Ask your faculty advisor, trusted family member or friend to review your statement.
 Sometimes a non-medical perspective can be helpful.

 - Be sure that there are no spelling or grammatical errors!!
 Many medical schools have writing centers that can proofread your personal statement for you, but the ultimate responsibility falls on you.

 The Dean’s Letter and Letters of Recommendation

-Meet with the Dean of Students to discuss your goals and review your records so that your Dean’s letter will be realistic and favorable to your applications.
-You may edit your Dean’s Letter to eliminate redundant comments.
+Meet with the Dean of Students to discuss your goals and review your records to ensure that your Dean’s letter will be realistic and favorable to your applications.
+You will have the opportunity to review your Dean’s Letter before submission.